Paul Moore Jr.

 Paul Moore Jr. (November 15, 1919 – May 1, 2003) was a bishop of the Episcopal Church and former United States Marine Corps officer.
 He served as the 13th Bishop of New York from 1972 to 1989.
-During his lifetime, he was perhaps the best known Episcopal cleric in the United States, and among the best known of Christian clergy in any denomination.

 Career

 Paul Moore was a graduate of St. Paul's School and Yale University, where, like his father, he was a member of Wolf's Head Society.
 He had been president of the Berkeley Association, the Episcopal student group, and a Boy Scout leader at Yale.

 He was a member of one of America's richest families.
 Moore was senior fellow on the Yale Corporation from the mid-1960s through the presidential administration of George H. W. Bush.